Enter your ZIP to find local pros.

 Cary / Apex

-These fast-growing Research Triangle suburbs have seen enormous residential development over the past two decades.
-Newer homes in these communities sometimes sit on improperly compacted soils or in areas where tree clearing has removed root systems that previously managed soil moisture.
-Homeowners here should monitor for early signs of settling, particularly in homes built within the last 15 years.
+These fast-growing Research Triangle suburbs have seen intense residential development, and that pace creates specific foundation risks.
+Newer homes in Cary, Apex, and Holly Springs sometimes sit on improperly compacted fill or in areas where tree clearing removed root systems that previously managed soil moisture.
+Wake County sits on Piedmont clay with documented shrink-swell risk; homeowners in homes built within the last 15 years should monitor carefully for early signs of settlement.
 Find Cary contractors.

 Huntersville / Mooresville